Honoring the Familiar

 Second, intention is everything.
 Truly, the practice itself doesn’t matter so much as the fact that you’ve set it apart and sanctified it as a sacred part of your day.
 It could be something that you do each day, like shower or make tea, but when you set it apart and bless the act, it comes alive with potency and energetic influence.

 Third, make it easy.
-If it’s too hard, it's harder to commit to it, so trust how you feel and how much time and energy you have to dedicate to it, and then go from there.
+If it’s too hard, it's harder to commit, so trust how you feel and how much time and energy you have to dedicate to it, and then go from there.
 If you’re pressed for time, simply turn an everyday routine into a daily practice—all you need is a little direction fueled by intention and you’re good to go.

 Lastly, hold yourself accountable.
 I’ll be honest, it’s why I decided to share this idea in the first place.
 I needed to hold myself accountable to my daily practices because I know that I’m heading into a long winter at the tail end of a very long and difficult year, and I’m going to need support to get through it.
 Let me hold you accountable, and you can do the same for me.
 I’ll support you by sharing everything I can about daily practice…I’ll be sharing guided meditations, practices, and rituals here on my site, as well as simple examples of what I’m doing on social media.
 You can engage a little, or a lot.
 Either way, I’m here—full of love and hope that we can get through this together.